janosi/gettingandcleaningdata/CodeBook.md

 `tBodyAcc-mean()-Z`
 Mean value of body acceleration in the time domain, on the Z axis

-**Note' From now on we do not write down the same variable on each axis separately, but we use the -XYZ notation here.
+**Note** From now on we do not write down the same variable on each axis separately, but we use the -XYZ notation here.
 In the data set those are in 3 separate variables.

 `tGravityAcc-mean()-XYZ`
 Mean valus of gravity acceleration in the time domain